Pairing: Dean Winchester/Harry Potter

 Dean's breath caught at Harry's admission, only to stop breathing altogether as Harry looked to him, eyes softening slightly.

 "I love you, and you aren't saying yes to Michael.
 I won't let you."
-Harry's voice carried strong command in it, making a shiver race down Dean's spine.
+Harry's voice carried a strong command in it, making a shiver race down Dean's spine.

 Dean couldn't speak, and only managed to give a shaky nod in compliance to Harry's commanding figure.
 He'd never seen Harry act in such a way, but he suddenly saw how he'd survived a war long enough to sacrifice himself at such a young age.